UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Does the Price to Compare change?

-Yes, the Price to Compare is a variable rate that typically changes quarterly or biannually (twice a year), depending on your specific utility and state regulations.
-Utilities adjust this rate based on the current market cost of electricity generation.
-It is important to check the current rate on your bill before shopping for a new supplier.
+Yes, the Price to Compare is a variable rate that typically changes quarterly or biannually (two to four times a year), depending on your specific utility and state regulations.
+Utilities adjust this rate based on the current wholesale cost of electricity generation on the open market.

 Is the Price to Compare the same as my total electric rate?